fossasia/open-event-droidgen/README.md

 ### Data retrieval

 - The orga-server provides the data which is stored in its backend database in a json format.
-- The app on startup picks up data from a json file in it's assets folder if the version number of data is -1 which happens when there is no internet connection
+- The app on startup picks up data from a JSON file in its assets folder if the version number of data is -1, which happens when there is no internet connection
 - If there is a valid internet connection, the data download starts from the server.
 - Also there is a check on the version of data already there in the app's database.
 If data is stale then only it is downloaded.
-- If database is empty then firstly json file in assets is accessed but if internet is available , latest data is downloaded.
+- If database is empty then firstly JSON file in assets is accessed but if internet is available , latest data is downloaded.

 ### Libraries used and their documentation